On the solutions of $x^p+y^p=2^r z^p$, $x^p+y^p=z^2$ over totally real fields: Introduction

 \section{Introduction}

-Throughout this article, $K$ denotes a totally real field, and $\mathbb{P}$ denotes the set of rational primes.
-The curiosity to understand the Diophantine equations, especially the Fermat equation over number fields, goes back to the $19^{\mrm{th}}$ and early $20^{\mrm{th}}$ centuries.
-There were several approaches in studying these Diophantine equations includes elementary, cyclotomic, and Mordell-Weil approaches, but they had limited success.
-Finally, Wiles's proof of Fermat's Last Theorem produced a proof in which the modularity of elliptic curves was crucial.
-This article uses modularity and level lowering, as well as image-of-inertia comparisons, to prove some important results for certain Diophantine equations over $K$.
+Throughout this article, $K$ denotes a totally real number field.
+Let $P$, $\mathbb{P}$ denote $\mrm{Spec}(\mcO_K)$, $\mrm{Spec}(\Z)$, respectively.
+In the literature, the thrust to understand the Diophantine equations, especially the Fermat type equations over number fields, has a long and enthralling history.
+Though there were many approaches available, the cyclotomic and Mordell-Weil methods were proved to be more successful to understand these equations.
+In fact, the modularity of elliptic curves was crucial in the proof of Fermat's Last Theorem by Wiles (cf.~\cite[Theorem 0.5]{W95}).

+In~\cite[Theorem 1.3]{JM04}, Jarvis and Meekin show that the Fermat equation $x^n+y^n=z^n$ of exponent $n\in \N$ has no non-trivial solutions over $\Z[\sqrt{2}]$ for $n\geq 4$.
+In \cite{Tur18}, \cite{Tur20}, \c{T}urca\c{s} studied the Fermat equation $x^p+y^p=z^p$ of exponent $p\in \mathbb{P}$, over imaginary quadratic fields of class number $1$.

-In~\cite[Theorem 3]{FS15}, Freitas and Siksek show that, for any $K$ satisfying certain conditions, there exists a constant $B_K>0$ such that for primes $p >B_K$, the Fermat equation $x^p+y^p=z^p$ has no non-trivial solution over $K$.
-The proof heavily makes use of certain explicit bounds on the $S$-unit solutions.
-This method was extended by Deconinck and proved asymptotic generalized Fermat's Last Theorem $Ax^p+By^p=Cz^p$ with $2 \nmid ABC$ (cf.~\cite[Theorem 1]{D16}).
+In~\cite[Theorem 3]{FS15}, Freitas and Siksek show that the asymptotic FLT holds for the Fermat equation $x^p+y^p=z^p$ over $K$, i.e., there exists a constant $B_K>0$ (depends on $K$) such that for primes $p >B_K$, the equation $x^p+y^p=z^p$ of exponent $p$ has no non-trivial solutions over $K$.
+The proof depends upon certain explicit bounds on the solutions of $S$-unit equation~\eqref{S_K-unit solution}.
+In \cite[Theorem 1.1]{SS18}, \c{S}eng\"{u}n and Siksek, extending the work in~\cite{FS15}, show that the asymptotic FLT holds for the Fermat equation $x^p+y^p=z^p$ over number fields.
+In~\cite[Theorem 1]{D16}, Deconinck extended the work in~\cite{FS15} to the Fermat equation $Ax^p+By^p=Cz^p$ with $2 \nmid ABC$.
+Later, in~\cite{KO20}, Kara and Ozman extended the work in~\cite{D16} to number fields.

+In this article, we study the non-trivial primitive solutions (over $K$) of the Diophantine equation $x^p+y^p=2^rz^p$ with $p \in \mathbb{P},r \in \N$.
+Note that this equation is complementary to the one considered by Deconinck.
+We also study a similar question for the equation $x^p+y^p=z^2$ of exponent $p\in \mathbb{P}$ over $K$.